When Should Babies Start Wearing Hard-Bottomed Shoes?

 When my niece started walking, I remember how eager she was to run on the grass at the park.
 She couldn’t really get the motion down very well but she certainly had the motivation.
 She’d wobble excitedly, ready to explore every corner.
 It was absolutely adorable to see.
 That’s when we realized it was time to invest in a good pair of hard-bottomed shoes.

-- Lightweight: Heavy shoes can make it harder for your baby to walk.
+• Lightweight Material – Heavy shoes can make it harder for toddlers to walk naturally.
 Choose something lightweight and easy to wear.

-- Non-Slip Soles: Pick shoes with rubber soles that provide good traction for added safety.
+• Non-Slip Bottoms – To prevent slips and falls on different surfaces.
+Pick shoes with rubber soles that provide good traction for added safety.

 Common Mistakes to Avoid